Head and Neck Tumor Segmentation from [18F]F-FDG PET/CT Images Based on 3D Diffusion Model: Results

-The qualitative and quantitative evaluation results of the proposed method and the four reference methods are shown in Figure~\ref{fig_results} and Table~\ref{tab_fivemodels}, respectively.
+The qualitative and quantitative evaluation results of the proposed method and the reference methods are shown in Figure~\ref{fig_results} and Table~\ref{tab_fivemodels}, respectively.
 In Table~\ref{tab_fivemodels}, we calculated the average and standard deviation values across all testing cases for each method.
-The quantitative results showed that the proposed 3D DDPM achieved the highest DSC (0.733) and lowest HD95 (17.601) among all the reference methods; meanwhile, the nnU-Net attained the second-best DSC and HD95.
+For the HD95 metric, we calculated the median value instead due to its upper limit being infinity.
+The quantitative results showed that the proposed 3D DDPM achieved the highest DSC (0.739) and lowest HD95 (5.000) among all the reference methods; meanwhile, the nnU-Net attained the second-best DSC and HD95.
 We also noticed that incorporating the Transformer structure in UNETR could improve the performance as compared to the plain U-Net.
 The Swin UNETR, which employed the advanced Swin transformer structure, could further surpasses the performance of UNETR.
-Moreover, both the proposed 3D DDPM and nnU-Net achieved the highest specificity, revealing their excellent ability to correctly identify non-tumor regions.
-The proposed 3D DDPM model attained a higher sensitivity than nnU-Net, indicating its superior capability to accurately segment tumor regions.
+Moreover, due to the low proportion of tumor regions in the volumes, all models achieved high specificity.
+The plain U-Net had the lowest FNR but the highest FPR, indicating that its segmentation results suffer from a high number of false positive errors.
+Conversely, the nnU-Net achieved the lowest FPR but the highest FNR, indicating a high risk of misclassifying tumors as background.
+The proposed 3D DDPM model attained the second-best results in sensitivity, FNR and FPR, suggesting a better balance between false positive and false negative errors.

 This trend can also be observed in Figure~\ref{fig_results}.
-Referring to Table~\ref{tab_fivemodels}, it is evident that the plain U-Net model produced the highest sensitivity and the lowest specificity.
+Referring to Table~\ref{tab_fivemodels}, the plain U-Net model produced the highest FPR and the lowest FNR.
 Consequently, as shown in Figure~\ref{fig_results}, the plain U-Net tended to classify more pixels as tumor regions, resulting in more false positive errors.
-Conversely, both the UNETR and nnU-Net exhibited low sensitivity, as observed in the qualitative results, leading to the under-segmentation that missed numerous tumor regions.
-In comparison to these methods, the proposed 3D DDPM model attained the optimal balance between sensitivity and specificity, rendering it more effective for H\&N tumor segmentation.
+Conversely, the nnU-Net exhibited high FNR, as observed in the qualitative results, leading to the under-segmentation that missed numerous tumor regions.
+In comparison to these methods, the proposed 3D DDPM model attained the optimal balance between false positive and false negative errors, rendering it more effective for H\&N tumor segmentation.

-\textbf{Comparison with 2D DDPM}
+\subsection{Comparison with 2D DDPM}